Bridgwater United W.F.C.: History

 Their entry into the top flight of English women's football came during the 2017 spring series, a series created to shift women's football calendar from a summer to a winter league.
 While they finished last in the spring series, this series saw no promotion or relegation before the 2017–2018 season which started in September 2017.
 They subsequently finished last during this 2017–18 season but remained in the FA WSL through the FA club licensing application process.

 In March 2019, the club was reported to have entered administration.
 They were deducted 10 points during the 2018–19 season, finishing 15 points adrift and getting relegated.
 However, in May 2019, they were denied an operating licence for the Championship and would have to contest the following season as a third tier club instead.
 In June 2019, owner Steve Allinson announced his intention to relinquish ownership of the team free of charge in order to find investors capable of sustaining the team.

 In July 2019, Yeovil Town's ownership was successfully transferred to Adam Murry who took control of A.F.C.
 Bournemouth men's team when they went into administration.
 Murry promptly promoted Academy Head Coach Jamie Phillip to the senior position and rebranded the team, changing from Yeovil Town Ladies to Yeovil Town Women and creating a new team badge.
 Yeovil began the season strongly but faltered a few games in and Jamie Philip left the club by mutual consent.
 The appointment of former manager, Jamie Sherwood, was confirmed in November 2020.
 In March 2020, the 2019–20 season was cancelled in response to the COVID-19 pandemic with Yeovil sitting in 5th place.
 In late summer of 2020, the board of directors elected a new chair of the board in Sarah Murry and underwent a further name change in September, rebranding as Yeovil United FC.

 In March 2021, Yeovil United merged with men's club Bridgwater Town, forming Bridgwater United.
+In January 2023, Yeovil Town W.F.C. was then re-formed.

+In April 2023, following a 4–0 defeat at London Bees, Bridgwater United Women were relegated from the Southern Premier Division of the FA Women's National League.

+In April 2025, the club once again won the Somerset Senior Women's County Cup, following a 2–1 victory over Keynsham Town Ladies.